 5.54 Homes in Chelmsford are more expensive than most of the rest of HMA.
-But in the base period of the projections the district's house price change has generally paralleled that for comparator areas, except in the last year or two, when it
+But in the base period of the projections the district's house price change has generally paralleled that for comparator areas, except in the last year or two, when it accelerated against wider trends.
+Chelmsford is much less affordable than most of the ONS comparator areas

-&lt;sup>27 The new version of CLG Table 576 no longer publishes data at the county and regional level
+27 The new version of CLG Table 576 no longer publishes data at the county and regional level